 Common Communication Challenges Can Be Harder in a Foreign Country

 Both children and adults frequently face challenges in communication that can range from mild to severe, and involve everything from verbal and written communication to listening and attentiveness.
-Our professional speech-language pathologists work with people of all ages to help them communicate more effectively and improve their quality of life.
-The types of disorders these professionals may diagnose and treat include:
+Our speech-language professionals work with people of all ages to help them communicate more effectively and improve their quality of life.
+The types of speech and language challenges that these professionals may help include:

 - Speech Sound Disorders: Problems producing speech sounds in words.